For Providers: Get Listed →

 What documentation do I need when paying a tutor with Arizona ESA?

 For tutoring, documentation typically includes the tutor's name and credentials, a description of the tutoring services (subject, frequency), the date(s) of service, the amount charged, and a receipt or invoice.
-For Direct Pay, this documentation is part of the ClassWallet payment process.
+For Pay Vendor, this documentation is part of the ClassWallet payment process.
 For Reimbursement, you upload it in ClassWallet.
 Keep copies of everything.

 What happens during an Arizona ESA audit if a tutor payment is flagged?